 For a long time, people believed that a higher megapixel count resulted in better quality photographs.
 Some people still believe that, however, this is not always the case.
 This misconception comes from the fact that smartphone advertisements show the features of a certain phone without explaining anything in-depth.

 Comparing the photos taken by different phones shows us that their quality depends on other factors as well, but to understand that, we will have to do thorough research on this topic.
-So if you are not using your phone only to browse the internet, watch youtube videos or search for bonus codes like bet365 Bonus code, let’s learn a bit about phone camera specs.
+So if you are not using your phone only to browse the internet or watch YouTube videos, let’s learn a bit about phone camera specs.

 Why Megapixel Count Isn’t That Important